stuartsemujju/ATCGPC/README.md

 Source codes

-The zipped folder Source_code.zip  You will find source code for each approach.
-In particular , you can find the source code with the corresponding instrumeted benchmark function.
+The zipped folder Source_code.zip .
+You will find source code for each approach.
+In particular , you can find the source code with the corresponding instrumented benchmark function.

 Experimental_data_results